guna7222/CompletePythonDeveloper/README.md

 **lan = 'Python'**

 # Strings
 A string is a sequence of a characters.
+Ex:- text = 'Python'